What You Should Know About Child Support Deviations

 Determining Child Support

 In determining the amount of child support, the court must use the child support guidelines established by the Administrator of the Division of Welfare and Supportive Services of the Department of Health and Human Services for Nevada.
-The guidelines provide a formula that judges and attorneys must follow to accurately calculate child support.
-The owing parent’s income, earnings, and other evidence showing ability to pay is the basis for a child support order.
+The guidelines provide a formula that judges and attorneys must follow to calculate the presumptive amount of child support.
+The paying parent’s gross monthly income, which includes earnings from all sources, is the primary basis for a child support order.
 For an accurate determination of child support, both parties must provide complete financial information to their attorneys and the court.

 The child support guidelines presumably meet the child’s basic needs through the use of a formula.
 However, a seasoned attorney understands that there are exceptions to every rule.
 In certain cases, deviating from the calculated child support amount is appropriate.